thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Delegates who fail to do their duties may be placed on probation.
 The full details of probation can be viewed in the [WCA Delegate Probationary Status Policy](https://documents.worldcubeassociation.org/documents/policies/internal/Delegate%20Probationary%20Status.pdf).
 Probation is an internal designation which only the Delegate on probation, Regional Delegate, Senior Delegate, Board, and relevant committees and/or teams would be aware of.
 A Delegate may be placed on probation for:

-- Late Delegate report submissions
+- Late Delegate report submissions.
-  - After 2 consecutive late reports, the WCA Executive Assistants Team will inform their Senior Delegate who may then put the Delegate on probation.
+  - After 2 consecutive late reports, the WEAT will inform their Senior Delegate, who may then put the Delegate on probation.
 After submitting 3 consecutive reports on time, the Delegate’s probation can be removed.
-- Late results submissions
+- Late results submissions.
-- Late payment of Invoices for WCA Dues or equipment orders
+- Late payment of Invoices for WCA Dues or equipment orders.
 - Quality issues.
 Examples of quality issues includes, but are not limited to:
-  - Demonstrated patterns of scheduling issues
+  - Demonstrated patterns of scheduling issues.
-  - Repeated issues leading to results being retroactively removed
+  - Repeated issues leading to results being retroactively removed.
-  - Failure to handle Delegate responsibilities, such as changes to person data, in a reasonable time frame
+  - Failure to handle Delegate responsibilities, such as changes to personal data, in a reasonable time frame.
+  - Failure to follow WCA policies.

-The WCA Financial Committee may place Delegates on probation directly for outstanding payments without prior approval.
+The WFC may place Delegates on probation directly for outstanding payments without prior approval.
 A WCA team or committee with a relevant complaint may request that a Delegate be put on probation by contacting the Senior Delegate of that Delegate.
 Delegates who fail to improve in a certain time period may be demoted.

 # Before the Competition {.page-break-before}